viernesv/mastermind/README.md

 * There are two classes used in the code: the Board class and the Game class.
 * The Board class is used to initialize the visual representation of the game-- i.e., its GUI.
 It contains functions that draw the various board components based on the settings provided by the player.
-* The Game class is used to to handle player actions, provide feedback back to player in the form of clues, and check if the game has been won or lost.
+* The Game class is used to to handle player actions, provide feedback to the player in the form of clues, and checks if the game has been won or lost.
 * An 'assets' directory is used to store GUI elements such as icons, the game background, and music.
-* A 'constants' python file is used to main global constants that control meta settings; it is also where assets are loaded through pygame and assigned to variables for ease of use.
+* A 'constants' python file is used to set global constants that control meta settings; it is also where assets are loaded through pygame and assigned to variables for ease of use.

 Implementations: